Asapros/metealologia-backend/README.md

 ## Configuration files
 The config files will contain all the static data of the weather stations:
-- types of sensors
+- station metadata
-- station instances
+- sensor metadata
-- public keys
+- api keys

 ## Authorization
-Each client will use an API key in order to perform permitted actions in a permitted frequency.
-The default
+There are sha256 hash digests of api keys inside the configuration file. `POST` request for a report will get accepted only when provided a valid, corresponding key in the `Authorization` header.

 ## Planned endpoints: